*UPDATED SEPTEMBER 2025*

 If you are only planning to hit up Dawson City and Whitehorse and you prefer to fly, there are quick flights via Air North that will save you about 6 hours of driving.

-Special thanks to Travel Yukon who hosted Henk and I on our visit to Whitehorse.
+Special thanks to Travel Yukon who hosted Henk and I on our parts of our visits to Whitehorse.